Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/implementing-autocomplete.md

 #### Empty query

 To retrieve results for an empty query, you must explicitly set `emptyQueryMatchesAll: true` in your request.
-By default, `emptyQueryMatchesAll` is `false`, and the API does not return any results when the query parameter is empty.
+By default, `emptyQueryMatchesAll` is `false` and the API does not return any results when the query is empty.
 Setting it to `true` enables the API to return default suggestions.
 This behavior applies to all suggestion types — keywords, categories, and popular searches.